 Pictured recipe: Lemon-Parm Popcorn

-Popcorn is high in fiber, low in fat and delivers some protein.
-A 1-ounce serving (about 3 cups) of air-popped popcorn has 4 grams of fiber, almost 4 grams of protein, just over 1 gram of fat and clocks in at 110 calories.
+Popcorn is high in fiber and even delivers a little protein.
+A 1-ounce serving (about 3 cups) of air-popped popcorn has 4 grams of fiber, almost 4 grams of protein and clocks in at 110 calories.
 This combination makes it a snack with staying power.
+Popcorn is actually a whole grain and 3 cups is a huge serving—especially when you compare it to other crunchy, salty snacks like chips.
+Many companies are making bagged popcorn, see our favorite healthy popcorn picks.

 Pictured recipe: Yogurt Banana Sundae

 Use snacks to fill nutritional gaps.
-Make your snacks count.
 Choose those that provide calcium and fiber—two nutrients that people often skimp on.
 Yogurt with fruit delivers calcium and fiber, plus protein and gut-healthy probiotics.

 Pictured recipe: Double-Tahini Hummus

 Skip the vending machine and satisfy the afternoon "munchies" with a healthy snack you packed at home.
 You'll save money and get a bigger bang for your nutritional buck.
 Try cut up veggies and some hummus.
-Planning snacks that provide both carbohydrates and protein will help tide you over until dinner.
+One serving of hummus is 2 tablespoons.

 Pictured recipe: Slow Cooker Overnight Oatmeal with Apples and Walnuts